intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

-  $ ./gradlew integrate -Psource=entrez-organism --stacktrace --no-daemon
+  $ ./gradlew integrate -Psource=entrez-organism --stacktrace

 This should only take a few seconds.
 This source does the following: